MrQuackDuck/ColirWebClient/src/assets/faq/WhatIsTheMainGoal/WhatIsTheMainGoal_en.md

-# What is the main goal?
+# 🎯 What is the main goal?

 ---

-Colir's main goal is to provide secure communication through a fast messaging platform with end-to-end encryption.
+**Colir**'s main goal is to provide secure communication through a fast messaging platform with end-to-end encryption.
 Here's how we achieve this:

 1. **End-to-end encryption**: Users agree on a secret key before using the app.
 This key encrypts and decrypts data, ensuring secure communication.